-LG tries hard to impress with its screen, and if you’re in the market for a great computer monitor (see our list of the top computer/gaming monitors here), then you’ll want to pay careful attention to its announcements in the coming few weeks.
+LG tries hard to impress with its screen, and if you’re in the market for a great computer monitor (see our list of the top computer/ best gaming monitor), then you’ll want to pay careful attention to its announcements in the coming few weeks.
 If you want to take a look at a different monitor, take a look at Viewsonic XG2700 4k monitor review to compare.

 First, the “ultrawide” part means that this monitor is 34 inches wide: it’s not the absolute largest ultrawide we’ve seen, but it’s still big enough for a ton of immersion.
 These screens do particularly well with games where having a large visual field is important, racing games, flying games, and similar entertainment.